 - Luxury: Hilton Resort & Spa or Heartland Hotel or Swiss-Belsuites Pounamu

-If you have time, I recommend seeing Oamaru Blue Penguin Colony, east of Queenstown and course, Stewart Island or Dunedin, two popular spots for the Southern Lights.
+If you have time, I recommend seeing Oamaru Blue Penguin Colony, east of Queenstown and, of course, Stewart Island or Dunedin, two popular spots for the Southern Lights.

 EXTRA TIPS FOR YOUR TRIP TO NEW ZEALAND